bloc.utils#

 - bloc.utils.get_root()#

-Return the full path of the Bloc folder.
+Return the repository root (parent of the

-Used not to worry about the project architecture.
+blocPython package).Used not to worry about the project architecture.

 - Returns: